rstacruz/modern-development/lifecycle/phases.md

 There are two phases to a project:

   - **Planning** - Research and planning
   - **Iteration** - Where the actual work happens

 ## Planning

 This is where you do your research and design

   - Market research
   - Product design
   - Visual design (UI/UX)
   - Planning the next 2-4 sprints

+## Iteration

+  - Plan
+  - Build
+  - Test
+  - Release